 References

-Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995
+Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995.
+Official Journal of the European Communities, L 281/31-50, dated 23/11/1995

+European Commission COM(2012) 11 final 2012/0011 (COD).
+Proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on the protection of individuals with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation)

 2.United Nations Convention on the Rights of Persons with Disabilities